News

 Call for Papers

-Full-length Research Articles (7000-9000 words including abstract and reference)
+A. Empirical Research Articles (5,000-6,000 words, including abstract and references)